 It was 1978, christmas eve, and the Dart family had a tradition of allowing the children to open ONE preasent before going to bed.
 Little Jamie had been curious about a particular present his father had put under the tree for him.
 Dad said, "This is the only present you can shake.
 Go ahead and try to figure it out."

-EVER since that point in my life, I've loved LEGOs.
+EVER since I put together my first Lego set, (#316 Fire Fighting Launch) I've loved LEGOs.
 I remember my dad starting me on this road, buying up all of the SPACE LEGO sets for my birthdays, special events (keeping my room clean for a week), and christmas.
 By 1980, I remember opening up a Yellow Fishing Tackle box for christmas thinking "OMG, THANKS DAD!!
 Now I have someplace to put my LEGOS!"

 My sets were never together for long, because we didn't have a lot of money to keep buying more legos, I just used the ones I had over and over.
 I remember spending the majority of my freetime playing with my LEGOs, building everything and anything I could.
 I built Cylon Raiders from the original BSG, Snow Speeders and AT-AT Walkers from the Empire Strikes back (yeah, the legs weren't build great, but wow, did it look like one), Knight Rider, AirWolf, Blue Thunder, and on and on.

 Up until I was 18, I was playing with LEGOs, loving it.
 But then, I went to college, and well, LEGOs was the last thing on my mind.
 It took me 20 years to get back to my LEGOs, but now I have a son that I want to share this joy with.
-He's only two now, but, he absolutely LOVEs and respects the LEGOs.
+He's 3 1/2 now, but, he absolutely LOVEs and respects the LEGOs.

 I hope to keep a Catalog of the things i've built since i started playing again.